AlexanderHMagno/quotes/README.md

 # Basic IDEA

-Create a Data base with different Quotes, on the main screen every time that the user load the page, a different quote will appear.
-This was created using the
+Create a Database with different Quotes, on the main screen every time that the user loads the page, a different quote will appear.
+Thiss project was created using the
 Wordpress loop and PHP language.
-Additional, every time a user push the button on the main Screen, it will create a get process using the AJAX technology which means that the page is not going to refresh, in fact it will bring the quote inmediately, asinchoronomous.
+Additional, every time a user pushes the button on the main Screen, it will generate a get process using the AJAX technology which means that the page is not going to refresh it will bring the quote immediately, Asynchronous.

-# Mqueries
+# M queries

 This project was specially created for 3 differents screens mobil (under 620px), tablet (under 1080px) and screens (over 1080px), I used the mquerie for this, combining the SASS (mixin).

 # AJAX

-Ajax was used for getting and posting information directly to the data base.
-Any user (with proper permisions) could post any new quote, which will be posted on hold until one of the adminster will post it in our webpage.
+Ajax was used for getting and posting information directly to the database.
+Any user (with proper permission) could post any new quote, which will be posted on hold until one of the administer will post it on our webpage.

 # Javascript / JQuery

-I used the jquery wrapper, if you notice on my code I use the Tag Jquery every time i need to call it, and I didnt use the short code $.
-This had to be  because wordpress has preinstaled jquery, and I didnt want to unistall it to install it again.
+I used the jquery wrapper if you notice in my code I use the Tag Jquery every time i need to call it, and I didn't use the shortcode $.
+This had to be because WordPress has preinstalled jquery, and I didn't want to uninstall it to install it again.

+# metaData

+In this project also we learnt how to call data from the metadata, it was used in the wordpress home area.